 Proposals for second generation RNSS have appeared, with timescales of implementation from 2009 onwards.
-Of note are the additions of a new GPS frequency (L5) in the DME band, and a European civil operated system (Galileo) planning to use this band and the 1 164–1 215 MHz and 1 260–1 300 MHz bands.
-The Russian Federation is also planning to use this band for GLONASS.
+Of note are the additions of a new GPS frequency (L5) in the DME band, and a European civil operated system (Galileo) planning to use 1559-1610 MHz and the 1 164–1 215 MHz and 1 260–1 300 MHz bands.
+The Russian Federation is also planning to use 1559-1610 MHz for GLONASS.
 Also Beidou (China) and Galileo (Europe) are considering such improvements.WRC-2000 regularized these proposals with suitable allocations, together with Resolutions calling for study of protection requirements for existing services such as DME and SSR.
 A study by the ICAO NSP is under way to determine the extent to which these new systems can qualify for incorporation in the formula for GNSS.
 Further (third generation) improvements for all radionavigation satellite systems are ongoing.

 Protection of GNSS signals from harmful interference

 The protection of GNSS signals from harmful interference is of major concern to aviation.
 GNSS signal levels at the aircraft receiver are of very low level (in the order of –160 dBW) and, despite receiver signal processing having high interference rejection properties, the system is vulnerable to other in-band signals and to spurious signals from non-aviation systems operating in adjacent bands.
+High power continuous signals in adjacent frequency bands also may cause GNSS receiver overload, impacting reception of desired GNSS signals.
 Additionally, the GNSS antenna placement on the aircraft and how its signal interfaces with other on-board radio systems require extreme care and careful design to ensure that the system can deliver the required performance on a continuous basis.
-The characteristics and protection of GNSS are addressed in a number of ITU-R Recommendations (see below) and specific studies have been made of the compatibility of GNSS with other systems to determine whether sharing is safe.
+The characteristics and protection of GNSS are addressed in a number of ITU-R Recommendations (see ITU-R Rec M.1903 and below) and specific studies have been made of the compatibility of GNSS with other systems to determine whether sharing is safe.
 In respect of the total radio environment in which GPS must operate, the aggregate sum of all interferences is of major importance.
 For this reason, aviation has pressed for the inclusion of a safety margin factor in all assessments for individual interfering systems.
 ICAO policy supports a factor of 6 to 10 dB for this feature.
 General details of some of the interference scenarios already identified are given below: